Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/final_report.md

     <img src="screenshots/syn_integration.png">
 </div>

+Another fact that accounts for imbalanced bilingualism is that some noun phrases do not match in gender as in Russian a preceding adjective should align in gender with a proceding noun.
+For instance, the speakers frequently use the following mismatched adjectives and nouns: *высш**ий** (masculine) образование(neuter) юридическ**ий** (masculine), военн**ый** (masculine) кафедра* (feminine).
+Morphologically correct forms are: высш**eе** образование юридическ**oе** - all elements are marked with neutral endings, военн**ая** кафедра - both elements are marked with feminine endings.

+## Limitations

+Despite convincing preliminary results, there are several limitations that should be addressed.
+First, I annotated and reviewed the dataset on my own meaning an annotator bias might have taken place during this sole project.
+Better to have an annotation team to ensure the quality and address language specific nuances respectively.
+Second, all annotation has been done manually limiting the the project efficiency.
+For future replication of the project automated or semi-automated annotation process is preferred.
+Third, the sample size is very limited since only 50 conversations were annotated which might, in turn, led to partial rather than complete results.
+Last but not least, the lack of information regarding educational background of speakers might also affect my observations.
+Namely, I do not know if the speakers are simultaneous or sequential bilinguals and wether they studied in Kazakh or Russian schools.
+Having mix of subjects from both groups(simultaneous/ sequential bilinguals)/schools (Kazakh/Russian) might have led to different results.

 ## Conclusion

-In conclusion, the analysis of the data shows that code-switching to Russian is present in a significant portion of the annotated utterances, with the most common type being intra-word code-switching.
+In conclusion, despite the above-mentioned limitations, the analysis of the data shows that code-switching to Russian is present in a significant portion of the annotated utterances, with the most common type being intra-word code-switching.
 This type of code-switching mainly consists of Russian morphemes, adverbs, and nouns integrated into the Kazakh language.
 Intra-sentential code-switching is the second most common type, with verbal phrases and discourse markers being the most frequent linguistic elements used.
 It is worth noting that most of the code-switching instances are syntactically integrated into the Kazakh language.
 These findings shed light on the nature of code-switching in the Kazakh-Russian bilingual context and contribute to a better understanding of the linguistic dynamics of this community.

 ## Process Reflection